CompuTec/computec-docs/docs/processforce/administrator-guide/installation/sap-cloud.md

 # SAP Business One Cloud Environment

-Here you can find notes on registering ProcessForce in the SAP Business One Cloud environment.
+Here, you can find notes on registering ProcessForce in the SAP Business One Cloud environment.

 ---